 Among the farms that allow tours are Coolmore’s Ashford Stud, one of the world’s largest Thoroughbred breeding operations; Darley at Jonabell, owned by Sheikh Mohammed bin Rashid Al Maktoum of Dubai; Darby Dan, whose proud history has included four Kentucky Derby winners, and Winstar, home to 2010 Kentucky Derby winner Super Saver.

 If you are in Lexington in April or October, you can check out the current crop of Thoroughbreds attempting to make racing history during an afternoon at Keeneland Race Course.
 Listed on the National Register of Historic Places, Keeneland has been hosting spring and fall race meets since its opening in 1936.

-For families, the best place to have a true equine experience is the Kentucky Horse Park, the only park in the world dedicated exclusively to the horse.
-A statue of the gallant Thoroughbred, Man O’ War, welcomes visitors to the 1,200-acre park, which showcases not just Thoroughbreds and Standardbreds, but as many as 50 different breeds of horse.
+For families, the best place to have a true equine experience is the Kentucky Horse Park, a 1,200-acre park dedicated exclusively to the horse.

 If the Bluegrass Region can claim a title other than that of “Horse Capital of the World,” it would be as centre of Bourbon Country, an area which produces 95 percent of the world’s bourbon.
 With the opening of Alltech’s Town Branch Distillery and two new craft distilleries—Wilderness Trace Distillery and Barrel House Distillery—the Region has among the newest stops on the internationally acclaimed Kentucky Bourbon Trail.